 Additionally, it uses an ICMP protocol (Internet Control Message Protocol), which helps in the two hosts’ communication and configuration at two ends.

-An important function of the router
+A vital function of the Router

-Similarly, when the router first connects to the internet, the ISP will assign an IP address to your router, known as a Public IP address or External IP address.
+Similarly, when the Router first connects to the internet, the ISP will assign an IP address to your Router, known as a Public IP address or External IP address.

-Similarly, when the traffic reaches your router from the internet, it will translate the public IP address to the local IP address.
+Similarly, when the traffic reaches your Router from the internet, it will translate the public IP address to the local IP address.

-From the above process, you can say that the router acts as a firewall to all the devices on the internet because they cannot communicate directly to your device.
+From the above process, you can say that the Router acts as a firewall to all the devices on the internet because they cannot communicate directly to your device.

-Moreover, the business router has additional software to setup network firewalls and VPN (Virtual Private Server).
+Moreover, the business router has additional software to set up network firewalls and VPN (Virtual Private Server).

 You will find two types of routers in the market: Wired and Wireless.

 The wired Router uses an Ethernet cable to connect with devices, whereas the Wireless Router uses a radio signal to communicate with Wi-Fi in-built devices.

 Hub vs. Switch vs. Router: Differences in Transmission of traffic